 If you live somewhere hot, these lemon brownies can be stored in the fridge to keep the icing from melting.
 But in my opinion, they do taste better at room temperature.
 It’s their texture that makes them different from a lemon loaf or cake.
 They’re meant to be soft, chewy and velvety, melting in your mouth when you eat them.
 They’re still delicious and chewy out of the fridge, but I do prefer to eat them a little less chilly!

 Also, this recipe doesn’t make a huge amount, but it’s easily doubled!
-You can either use two pans, and have two batches of thinner brownies, or you can just put the entire doubled batter into a single pan for thicker pieces that eat more like a piece of cake.
-Just double the cooking time to 40 minutes.
+You can either use two pans, and have two batches of thinner brownies (my recommendation), or you can just put the entire doubled batter into a single pan for thicker pieces that eat more like a piece of cake.
+Just double the cooking time to 40 minutes if you put double the batter in a single pan.

 And a quick reminder, as I mentioned in my recipe post for Ginger Chew Cookies, the temp and time might need to be adjusted because no two ovens are the same.
 My oven tends to run a bit hot, so 300º might seem low to you.
 But regardless, if it’s necessary to make an adjustment, it’s better to cook these longer rather than hotter, in my opinion.